XGRIDS Pro Guide™ / Module 3: Field Technique

 Mechanical equipment, HVAC units, tanks, columns, and any object with surfaces facing multiple directions requires deliberate multi-angle coverage.
 A single pass captures the surfaces facing your direction of travel.
 Surfaces parallel to your path and surfaces facing away from you are missed entirely.

-For standalone equipment and objects, circle the target at a distance of 3 to 10 feet, moving at 1.5 feet per second.
+For standalone equipment and objects, circle the target at a distance of 3 to 10 ft (1 to 3 m), moving at 1.5 ft/s (0.5 m/s).
 Complete at least one full revolution.
 For complex equipment with many internal surfaces, walk figure-eights around it to capture geometry from crossing angles.
-For tall objects, vary your height if possible, but keep height changes gradual, with no more than 40 degrees difference in viewing angle at any single moment.
+For tall objects, vary your height across passes where practical and transition between heights gradually over several feet of travel rather than in a single step.

-• Circle standalone objects rather than passing them once, at least one full revolution at consistent distance
+• Circle standalone objects rather than passing them once.
+Complete at least one full revolution at consistent distance.

-• Use figure-eight patterns for equipment with internal complexity
+• Use figure-eight walking patterns for equipment with internal complexity.
+The crossing paths capture geometry from intersecting angles that a simple circle misses.

-• For ceiling-mounted equipment, approach from directly below and scan with the device tilted upward, keep the tilt under 30 degrees
+• For ceiling-mounted equipment, approach from directly below and scan with the device tilted upward.
+Keep the tilt under 30 degrees for L2 Pro and K1.

 Height Variation